 Atom Wines

-Having worked alongside respected viticulturists Marty Smith and Mark Hoey, Jones was quick to ply his new-found skills, accepting vineyard management roles with Peak Viticulture and SISU Wines.
+Jones was quick to ply his new-found skills, accepting vineyard management roles with Peak Viticulture and SISU Wines.

-The Atom portfolio includes sparkling pét-nat and still table wines crafted from small batches of Chardonnay, Riesling, Pinot Gris, Pinot Noir and Syrah (Shiraz).
-The skilfully blended Entropic White has developed a strong following over four vintages.
+The Atom portfolio includes a small amount of sparkling pét-nat for summer events, together with slightly larger volumes of still table wines.
+These are handcrafted from small batches of Chardonnay, Riesling, Pinot Gris, Pinot Noir and Syrah (Shiraz).
+A little Gewürztraminer comes and goes as a blending component.

 Atom Wines are made under contract at Ghost Rock, near Devonport.
 Justin Arnold and Sierra Blair are charged with producing small batches of user-friendly wines with minimal intervention.

-Key principals:
+Key details:

-• Richard Jones, owner
+- Richard Jones: owner

-• Rachael Jones, owner
+- Rachael Jones: owner

 Vineyard/cellar door address:

-No cellar door sales.
-See the Atom Wines website for tastings and sales options.
+See the Atom Wines website for tastings and sales options

 Telephone: